Show All Answers

 However, everyone is welcome to use our self-service area and can access an Employment Counsellor for any employment related assistance.

 The BC Employment Standards Branch website can give you answers to any questions you may have concerning work standards in BC: www.labour.gov.bc.ca/esb.
-The closest branch office is at 310 Ward Street in Nelson, BC.
-Or give them a call at 250-354-6550.
+The closest branch office is at 310 Ward Street in Nelson, BC. or you can give them a call at 250-354-6550.
 If you have immediate concerns regarding employment, one of our Case Managers will be able to assist you.

 No, you can come visit our center at 608 Lake street, and have full access to a printer, scanner and computer.
-We also assist individuals on a self-serve basis who are not wanting to become clients.
+We also assist individuals on a self-serve basis who are not wanting to or who are not eligible to become clients.